OpenMS/pyopenms-docs/docs/source/digestion.rst

-Now that we have learned about the other enzymes available, we can use it to cut out protein of interest:
+Now that we have learned about the other enzymes available, we can use it to cut our protein of interest:

 .. code-block:: python